 Imports: In 2019 the top importers of Cotton-seed oil crude were Tajikistan ($8.53M), Uzbekistan ($2.04M), Nigeria ($1.36M), Mexico ($840k), and Japan ($370k).

-Tariffs: In 2018 the average tariff for Cotton-seed oil crude was 11.2%, been the 1944 lowest tariff using the HS6 product classification.
+Tariffs: In 2018 the average tariff for Cotton-seed oil crude was 11.2%, making it the 1944th lowest tariff using the HS6 product classification.

 The countries with the highest import tariffs for Cotton-seed oil crude are Turkmenistan (100%), Jamaica (40%), Venezuela (38.5%), Trinidad and Tobago (37.8%), and Barbados (36.7%).
 The countries with the lowest tariffs are Egypt (0%), Mauritius (0%), Hong Kong (0%), Japan (0%), and Maldives (0%).